About

 Corrections

-If we get something wrong, we fix it visibly.
+If we get something wrong, we fix it.
 Found an error?
-Email us at corrections@haircure.org with the article URL and the specific claim you're flagging.
-We respond to every correction request within 5 working days.
-Substantive corrections are noted at the bottom of the affected article.
+Email us at info@haircure.org with the article URL and the specific claim you are flagging.
+Substantive corrections should be noted on the affected article.

 Reader expectations

 Haircure exists to make hair loss research understandable to non-specialists.
-We will never replace a hair loss specialist, a trichologist, or your GP.
-Our job is to help you ask better questions when you talk to them.
+Our job is to help you ask better questions when you speak with a dermatologist, trichologist, pharmacist, or GP.